-Applications for admission to the Master of Science in Globalization and Development Communication degree program are evaluated on a rolling basis, and a new cohort begins the program in early August each year.
+Applications for admission to the Master of Science in Communication for Development and Social Change degree program are evaluated on a rolling basis, and a new cohort begins the program in early August each year.
 (The program does not allow spring admission.)
 International applicants should apply by March 1 each year, in order to allow time for international transcript evaluation and visa processing.

 Information about many aspects of graduate study at Temple—including the application process, financial aid, housing, libraries and more—is available from the Graduate School.
 The Graduate School can also be reached by phone at 215-204-1380 or fax at 215-204-8781.